Sequential subspace methods on Stiefel manifold optimization: Numerical Simulations

 \subsubsection{Synthetic datasets}

 To illustrate the concept of semi-supervised learning, we apply SSM to a small synthetic benchmark.
 We consider three concentric circles centered at the origin with radii $1$, $2$, and $3$ for each circle, we randomly sample $2000$ points, normally distributed with standard deviation $0.2$.
 We construct a graph over the data.
 The graph was constructed as a $k$-nearest neighbor graph with Gaussian edge weights given by $w_{ij} =\exp\left( -4||x_i-x_j||^2/d_k(x_i)^2 \right)$ where $d_k(x_i)$ is the distance between $x_i$ and its $k^{\rm th}$ nearest neighbor.
 We used $k=10$ in all experiments and symmetrize $W$ by replacing $W$ with $\frac{1}{2}(W+W^\top)$.
 From each circle, we uniformly randomly select $5$ points to use as supervision and then construct matrices $A$, $B$, and $C$ as stated in Prop.~\ref{prop 1.1} and run SSM to get predictions.
 Figure~\ref{fig:circles} illustrates this procedure.
+Since there are three classes and five labeled points are selected from each class, the total number of labeled vertices in this synthetic experiment is \(m=15\).